moechofe/lowresrmx/asset.dev/manual.md

 Write a 16bits `value` (-32768..32767) in memory at `address`.

+A written 16bits positive number may be read as negative one.
+Here's how to fix it:

+    POKEW $e000, 60000
+    PRINT PEEKW($e000)
+    PRINT PEEKW($e000) AND $ffff

+Will print:

+    -5536
+    60000

 #### `value =PEEKW(address)`

 Read and return a 16bits `value` (-32768..32767) from memory at `address`.